keito0801/PokemonTCGReact/README.md

 User Stories

-As a Pokemon TCG player, I want to be able to easily search for any pokemon to see a list of cards related to them As a Pokemon TCG player, I want to people able to easily see each cards information so that I may learn more about each card AS a pokemon TCG player, I want to be able to easily narrow down my search so that I can more easily find a particalur card I am looking fo
+As a Pokemon TCG player, I want to be able to easily search for any pokemon to see a list of cards related to them

+As a Pokemon TCG player, I want to people able to easily see each cards information so that I may learn more about each card

+AS a pokemon TCG player, I want to be able to easily narrow down my search so that I can more easily find a particalur card I am looking for